Health & Wellbeing

 Mindfulness

 Mindfulness involves bringing your attention to the present moment.
 This can help you challenge the negative thinking that comes from chronic stress.
-When our attention is in the now, it takes away future worries.
+When our attention is focused on the present, it takes away future worries.
 We can reframe our perspective and relax into what is happening now.
 It helps us to find more joy and gratitude even amid challenges.

 Normalise taking time to unplug

-We live in a fast.
-Paced.
-World.
+We live in a fast-paced world.
 Technology connects us, but it also creates a constant stream of communication that’s difficult to keep up with.
-Levels of workplace stress and mental health problems are also rising, with one in four experiencing a mental health problem each year.
+Levels of workplace stress and mental health problems are also rising, with one in four people in the UK experiencing poor mental health each year.

 It’s time that we normalised taking time to unplug.
 Putting a pause on the fast pace and tending to our wellbeing.
 This way, we can build up burnout resilience and protect our physical and mental health in the process.
 Sometimes all it takes is a few days rest.